Guidelines and Responsibilities for PechaKucha Presentations

 - Prepare a 20 x 20 PechaKucha presentation.
 That is 20 PowerPoint slides, one slide/20 seconds on an automatic timer.
 For a total of 6 minutes 40 seconds.

 - Be present for their entire scheduled PechaKucha session.

 - All PowerPoints must be PC compatible that is able to display correctly on a PC.
-Information regarding making PowerPoint presentations PC compatible may be found here.
-Hints: Save all PowerPoints as *.ppt not *.pptx and imbed all images as JPEGS.
+Hints: Save all PowerPoints as *.ppt not *.pptx and embed all images as JPEGS.
 Test your PowerPoint on a PC before you submit it.
 Bring your PowerPoint on a flashdrive for the day of your presentation.

 The faculty sponsors should verify that the proposed project: